Taking the time to reflect in order to begin addressing perfectionism is an important part in learning how to manage it.

 Failure helps us learn.
 Sure, it’s uncomfortable.
 Taking risks can be hard and scary if it can end in failure, but I assure you that the earth will not open and swallow you whole.

-There is no easy way to overcome perfectionism, but by addressing it you can start to release the exhaustion that comes with it.
+There is no easy way to overcome perfectionism, but by addressing perfectionism you can start to release the exhaustion that comes with it.

 If you are looking for support and live in California, please contact me for a free 15 minute chat to see if we would b a good fit in working together.